Create and configure a self-hosted integration runtime

 High availability and scalability

-A self-hosted integration runtime can be associated with multiple on-premises machines or Virtual Machines in Azure.
+You can associate a self-hosted integration runtime with multiple on-premises machines or virtual machines in Azure.
 These machines are called nodes.
 You can have up to four nodes associated with a self-hosted integration runtime.
-The benefits of having multiple nodes (on-premises machines with a gateway installed) for a logical gateway are:
+The benefits of having multiple nodes on on-premises machines that have a gateway installed for a logical gateway are:

-- Higher availability of the self-hosted integration runtime so that it's no longer the single point of failure in your big data solution or cloud data integration with Azure Data Factory, ensuring continuity with up to four nodes.
+- Higher availability of the self-hosted integration runtime so that it's no longer the single point of failure in your big data solution or cloud data integration with Data Factory.
+This availability helps ensure continuity when you use up to four nodes.

 - Improved performance and throughput during data movement between on-premises and cloud data stores.
 Get more information on performance comparisons.

-You can associate multiple nodes by installing the self-hosted integration runtime software from the Download Center.
-Then, register it by using either of the authentication keys obtained from the New-AzDataFactoryV2IntegrationRuntimeKey cmdlet, as described in the tutorial.
+You can associate multiple nodes by installing the self-hosted integration runtime software from Download Center.
+Then, register it by using either of the authentication keys that were obtained from the New-AzDataFactoryV2IntegrationRuntimeKey cmdlet, as described in the tutorial.

-You don't need to create new self-hosted integration runtime for associating each node.
+You don't need to create a new self-hosted integration runtime to associate each node.
 You can install the self-hosted integration runtime on another machine and register it by using the same authentication key.

-Before you add another node for high availability and scalability, ensure that the Remote access to intranet option is enabled on the first node (Microsoft Integration Runtime Configuration Manager > Settings > Remote access to intranet).
+Before you add another node for high availability and scalability, ensure that the Remote access to intranet option is enabled on the first node.
+To do so, select Microsoft Integration Runtime Configuration Manager > Settings > Remote access to intranet.

-When the available memory on the self-hosted IR is low and the CPU usage is high, adding a new node helps scale out the load across machines.
-If activities are failing because they're timing out or because the self-hosted IR node is offline, it helps if you add a node to the gateway.
+When processor usage is high and available memory is low on the self-hosted IR, add a new node to help scale out the load across machines.
+If activities fail because they time out or the self-hosted IR node is offline, it helps if you add a node to the gateway.

-When the available memory and CPU are not utilized well, but the execution of concurrent jobs is reaching the limit, you should scale up by increasing the number of concurrent jobs that can run on a node.
-You might also want to scale up when activities are timing out because the self-hosted IR is overloaded.
+When the processor and available RAM aren't well utilized, but the execution of concurrent jobs reaches a node's limits, scale up by increasing the number of concurrent jobs that a node can run.
+You might also want to scale up when activities time out because the self-hosted IR is overloaded.
 As shown in the following image, you can increase the maximum capacity for a node:

 TLS/SSL certificate requirements

-Here are the requirements for the TLS/SSL certificate that is used for securing communications between integration runtime nodes:
+Here are the requirements for the TLS/SSL certificate that you use to secure communication between integration runtime nodes:

 - Each integration runtime node must trust this certificate.

-- We don't recommend Subject Alternative Name (SAN) certificates because only the last SAN item will be used and all others will be ignored due to current limitations.
-For example, if you have a SAN certificate whose SANs are node1.domain.contoso.com and node2.domain.contoso.com, you can use this certificate only on a machine whose FQDN is node2.domain.contoso.com.
+- We don't recommend Subject Alternative Name (SAN) certificates because only the last SAN item is used.
+All other SAN items are ignored.
+For example, if you have a SAN certificate whose SANs are node1.domain.contoso.com and node2.domain.contoso.com, you can use this certificate only on a machine whose fully qualified domain name (FQDN) is node2.domain.contoso.com.

-- The certificate supports any key size supported by Windows Server 2012 R2 for SSL certificates.
+- The certificate can use any key size supported by Windows Server 2012 R2 for TLS/SSL certificates.

-- Certificates that use CNG keys are not supported.
+- Certificates that use CNG keys aren't supported.

 You can reuse an existing self-hosted integration runtime infrastructure that you already set up in a data factory.
-This enables you to create a linked self-hosted integration runtime in a different data factory by referencing an existing self-hosted IR (shared).
+This reuse lets you create a linked self-hosted integration runtime in a different data factory by referencing an existing shared self-hosted IR.

-For a twelve-minute introduction and demonstration of this feature, watch the following video:
+To see an introduction and demonstration of this feature, watch the following 12-minute video:

-- Shared IR: The original self-hosted IR that's running on a physical infrastructure.
+- Shared IR: An original self-hosted IR that runs on a physical infrastructure.

-- Linked IR: The IR that references another shared IR.
-This is a logical IR and uses the infrastructure of another self-hosted IR (shared).
+- Linked IR: An IR that references another shared IR.
+The linked IR is a logical IR and uses the infrastructure of another shared self-hosted IR.

 Known limitations of self-hosted IR sharing

-The data factory in which a linked IR will be created must have an MSI.
-By default, the data factories created in the Azure portal or PowerShell cmdlets have an MSI created implicitly.
-But when a data factory is created through an Azure Resource Manager template or SDK, the Identity property must be set explicitly to ensure that Azure Resource Manager creates a data factory that contains an MSI.
+The data factory in which a linked IR is created must have an Managed Identity.
+By default, the data factories created in the Azure portal or PowerShell cmdlets have an implicitly created Managed Identity.
+But when a data factory is created through an Azure Resource Manager template or SDK, you must set the Identity property explicitly.
+This setting ensures that Resource Manager creates a data factory that contains a Managed Identity.

-The Azure Data Factory .NET SDK that supports this feature is version 1.1.0 or later.
+The Data Factory .NET SDK that supports this feature must be version 1.1.0 or later.

-To grant permission, the user needs the Owner role or the inherited Owner role in the data factory where the shared IR exists.
+To grant permission, you need the Owner role or the inherited Owner role in the data factory where the shared IR exists.

-Sharing feature works only for Data Factories within the same Azure Active Directory tenant.
+The sharing feature works only for data factories within the same Azure AD tenant.

-For Active Directory guest users, the search functionality (listing all data factories by using a search keyword) in the UI does not work.
-But as long as the guest user is the Owner of the data factory, they can share the IR without the search functionality, by directly typing the MSI of the data factory with which the IR needs to be shared in the Assign Permission text box and selecting Add in the Azure Data Factory UI.
+For Azure AD guest users, the search functionality in the UI, which lists all data factories by using a search keyword, doesn't work.
+But as long as the guest user is the owner of the data factory, you can share the IR without the search functionality.
+For the Managed Identity of the data factory that needs to share the IR, enter that Managed Identity in the Assign Permission box and select Add in the Data Factory UI.

-This feature is available only in Azure Data Factory V2.
+This feature is available only in Data Factory V2.

 Notification area icons and notifications

-If you move your cursor over the icon or message in the notification area, you can find details about the state of the self-hosted integration runtime.
+If you move your cursor over the icon or message in the notification area, you can see details about the state of the self-hosted integration runtime.